-You can begin in any of the four terms and pursue your studies either part-time in the evening or full-time over the summer.
+You can begin our certificate program in any of the four terms below and complete your studies either part time in the evening (ideally over six terms in one and a half years) or full time over the summer (in 11 weeks).

 |September - December|